Globally Convergent Multilevel Training of Deep Residual Networks: Numerical experiments

 \section{Numerical experiments}

 In this section, we describe numerical examples, which we use to assess the convergence properties of the proposed DSS-RMTR method.
 Our numerical examples consider regression and classification tasks.
-The regression tasks are associated with surrogate modeling of the partial differential equations (PDEs), while the classification tasks deal with image recognition.
+The regression tasks are associated with surrogate modeling of the PDEs, while the classification tasks deal with image recognition.

 All presented numerical examples are associated with solving the optimization problem~\eqref{eq:discrete_problem}.
 The multilevel hierarchy of ResNets, required by the RMTR method, is obtained by performing the time discretization with varying discretization parameters.
 Below, we provide a description of the network architecture associated with the coarsest level, where~$l=1$.
-Deeper networks are then obtained by uniform refinement with a factor of two, as described in section~\ref{sec:ml_hierarchy_resnet}.
+Deeper networks are obtained by uniform refinement with a factor of two, as described in \cref{sec:ml_hierarchy_resnet}. {Description of the ResNets associated with different levels of the multilevel hierarchy for all numerical examples can be found in \cref{table:levels_description}.}